10. News from Yalta

 A new Georgian tavern in Pushkino

-In the original Russian text the Georgian restaurant is mentioned by its typical name чебуречная (cheburechnaya).
-A cheburechnaya is a tavern or restaurant specialised in чебуреки (chebureks), a kind of very tasty folded Caucasian pancakes filled with meat.
+In the original Russian text we don't read anything about a Georgian restaurant, since the place is mentioned by its typical name чебуречная [cheburechnaya].
+A cheburechnaya is a tavern or restaurant specialised in чебуреки [chebureks], a kind of very tasty folded Caucasian pancakes filled with meat.

 Comr… citiz…

 Varenukha can't decide how to address his attackers.
 Forms of address are significant in the Soviet Union.
-Soviets were addressed as comrade unless they were suspected of a crime, in which case they became citizen.
+Soviets were addressed as comrades unless they were suspected of a crime, in which case they became citizens.

 Click here to read more on how Russians address each other